asteinarson/knemm/README.md

 that wants to manage its DB schema in a declarative way.
 It relies largely on the _Knex.js_ library for connecting with and executing generated queries.

+**STATUS:** **knemm** is still in early development.
+The most central concepts (claims, states, modules) and basic commands should remain stable.
+Details and features are not yet stable.

 # Installing
 As of now, clone this repository (to a Linux/Unix host).
 Then run `npm install`.
-After that, build the Typescript sources, using `tsc`.
+After that, build the TypeScript sources, using `tsc`.
 Then there should be a global command `knemm` available in the terminal.
 (Try `npm link` if NPM has not generated exec stubs).

 Then you also likely want to add a database backend.
 The best supported ones are Postgresql and MySQL.
 SqLite is also supported but is feature limited at this time (no column modifications):
 ```shell